University Open Days guide

 You might find it useful to create an Open Day calendar to plan which universities you’d like to visit.
 A calendar is also handy to record which events you’ve booked onto.

-The UCAS deadline is on the 26 January for courses that start in the following September.
+The UCAS deadline is in January for courses that start in the following September.
 So we recommend you visit an Open Day before this date, however there is no limit to when you can start going to Open Days.

 If you’d like to start your research earlier then you can.
 The first year of college would be a good time to think about which university you’d like to attend and book an Open Day.